 Organic Ashwagandha Supplement by Physician’s Choice ($15)

-This supplement is made with 100% USDA certified organic ashwagandha root powder.
-While many mixes are made with leaves, stems, and fillers, this is pure ashwagandha root with black pepper extract.
-The black pepper works for maximum absorption of the supplement.
+This supplement features 100% USDA certified organic ashwagandha root powder.
+While many formulas contain leaves, stems, and fillers, this product offers pure ashwagandha root with black pepper extract.
+The black pepper enhances maximum supplement absorption.

 Alternatives To Ashwagandha Supplements

-Ashwagandha is typically used for stress management.
-Because of this, there are many stress-management alternatives to look into and try out.
-Rhodiola, Maca root, and holy basil are three other adaptogens that are useful in managing stress, regulating sleep, and maintaining a high level of energy throughout the day.
+Since ashwagandha is primarily used for stress management, numerous stress-management alternatives exist.
+Rhodiola, Maca root, and holy basil are three other adaptogens useful for managing stress, regulating sleep, and maintaining high energy levels throughout the day.